raphlcx/blog/content/posts/javascript-module-import-hoisting.md

 require("./b");
 ```

-After declaration, both `a_1` and `b_1` are still `undefined`, and that is why we get the error `Cannot read property 'A' of undefined`.
+After declaration, both `a_1` and `b_1` are still `undefined`.
+That is why we get the error `Cannot read property 'A' of undefined`.

-So at this point of time, TypeScript doesn't compile to ES6 modules by default.
+So at this point, TypeScript does not compile to ES6 modules by default.

-## But does native ES6 module really hoist import?
+## But does the native ES6 module hoist import?

-Similarly to the experiment in TypeScript, we create three ES6 modules, adapting from the files in the previous experiment:
+Similarly to the experiment in TypeScript, we create three ES6 modules, adapting from the files in the previous trial:

 ```
 // index.mjs